ahmed-techno/GIZ-pass-js/README.md

+My contribute to solve problem  at competition by
 # GIZ bootcamp
 ## Full-stack web development - JS pass task
 Task to be passed by candidates of GIZ program.